pablocattaneo/what-can-i-cook-front-end-api-rest/README.md

 > My stunning Nuxt.js project

 ## .env
-.env file is no share because it could contains sensible information like API_KEY for example, find how to set this file in .env.example file.
+.env file is no shared because it could contains sensitive information like API KEY, find how to set this file in .env.example file.

 ## Build Setup